-For each profile, you can allow the use of a time-based token to access the service instead of the standard security token.
-If users add a time-based token to their account and this permission is enabled, they must use this token instead of the standard security token whenever it's requested, such as when resetting the account's password.
-See Set Two-Factor Authentication Requirements for API Access on page 27.
+For each profile, you can require a verification code (also called a time-based one-time password, or TOTP) instead of the standard security token.
+Users connect an authenticator app that generates verification codes to their account.
+Users with the "Two-Factor Authentication for API Logins" permission use a code instead of the standard security token whenever it's requested, such as when resetting the account's password.
+See Set Two-Factor Authentication Login Requirements for API Access on page 41.